particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 This is the get variable example using the query parameter:

-{{> cloud-api-get-variable style="query"}}
+{{> cloud-api-get-variable style="query" deviceSelect="1"}}

 ### Types of tokens

 ### Access token safety

+**Never embed the access token in client-side HTML or Javascript**

+It should be obvious, but a reminder, just in case.

 **Don't commit access tokens to source control**

-If you have a public Github repostory you definitely don't want to check access tokens into your account!
+If you have a public Github repository you definitely don't want to check access tokens into your account!

 If your repository is private it's not as bad, but still it's best to use other techniques.